CrunchyData/postgres-operator/hugo/content/Installation/developer-setup.md

 This assumes you have Docker installed and running on your development host.

 The project uses the golang dep package manager to vendor all the golang source dependencies into the *vendor* directory.
-You typically don't need to run any *dep* commands unless you are adding new golang package dependencies into the project outside of what is within the project for a given release.
+You typically do not need to run any *dep* commands unless you are adding new golang package dependencies into the project outside of what is within the project for a given release.

 After a full compile, you will have a *pgo* binary in `$HOME/odev/bin` and the Operator images in your local Docker registry.